St. Hywyn, Aberdaron

 In the north aisle the pews are set in the round to form a Quiet Prayer Space where pilgrims can take some time to be still and contemplate.
 There is seating outside overlooking the sea.
 There are two 5-6th century gravestones dedicated to Presbyters and their community inside the church.

 If you have someone on your heart or a place on your mind, you can leave a prayer request in the intercessions book, which will be read out at the Thursday morning Holy Communion service.
 Sometimes lighting a candle beneath the icon of Christ ascending above Enlli becomes the best prayer.
 There is also a Cairn of Prayer Stones that pilgrims can add to with a pebble from the beach, as a marker on their own journey, as an act of thanksgiving for a safe arrival, or in remembrance of someone.
 The pebbles are blessed and returned to the sea as part of the worship on the last Sunday in October.

 Standard opening times:

-Services: Sunday bilingual Holy Communion 10 am; Thursday Silent Prayer 9.30 am followed by Holy Communion 10.15 am with a focus on pilgrims and intercessions.
+Sunday - bilingual Holy Communion service at 10 am; Thursday - Silent Prayer 9.30 am followed by Holy Communion 10.15 am with a focus on pilgrims and intercessions.

 St Hywyn's Church, Aberdaron, Gwynedd, LL53 8BG, United Kingdom